tedglim/data_apps/src/ticket_to_ride/README.md

 <h2>Destination Tickets</h2>
 <h3>Ticket Efficiency</h3>
-Instead of focusing on which Destination Tickets give the most points, we want to know which Destination Tickets give the most points per Train Card used.</br>

 We measure the value of Destination Tickets by taking the (Destination Ticket Points + Points per Route Length) / (Route Length).
 To calculate the Points per Route Length for each Destination Ticket, we assume the Route Length is the shortest possible path from city A to city B on the Destination Ticket <a href="https://boardgamegeek.com/thread/339111/ttr-europe-ticket-analysis">(Credits to gunnarorn for compiling this information)</a>.</br>

 <img src="../../images/ttre/DestinationTicketHistogram.png" width="1200" height="250"></br>